lethalazo/sorter-vector/README.md

 # sorter-vector
-A sorter in C++ that utilizes the power of vectors.
+A sorter and searcher in C++ that utilizes the power of vectors.

-A Not so elegant C++ sorting program that I developed, during a 'eureka' moment to make better use of vectors, in 30 mins, in the middle of the night.
+A Not so elegant C++ sorting and searching program that I developed, during a 'eureka' moment to make better use of vectors, in 30 mins, in the middle of the night.
 (took me another 30mins to put in the comments)

-The algorithm basically is: if the element is bigger or equal to the element in the vector, push it back in the vector.
+The sorting algorithm basically is: if the element is bigger or equal to the element in the vector, push it back in the vector.

 Else go to the checker function, which does this: